Roblox/creator-docs/content/en-us/sound/assets.md

 #### Per Audio Asset

-Through the [Creator Dashboard][creatordashboard], you can grant permission to specific experiences to use an audio asset owned by you or a [group](../projects/groups.md) you belong to.
+Through the [Creator Dashboard][creatordashboard], you can on permission to specific experiences to use an audio asset owned by you or a [group](../projects/groups.md) you belong to.

-To grant audio asset permission to one or more experiences:
+To on audio asset permission to one or more experiences:

 1. Visit the [Creations](https://create.roblox.com/dashboard/creations?activeTab=Audio) page, sorted by [AUDIO](https://create.roblox.com/dashboard/creations?activeTab=Audio).
 2. In the list of audio assets below the upload widget, click the asset for which to grant permission.
-3. In the **Experiences with Access** section, enter the **Universe&nbsp;IDs** of the experiences you want to grant permission to, separating multiple IDs with commas.
+3.
+ IDs with commas.

    <img src="../assets/creator-dashboard/Audio-Asset-Permission-IDs.png" width="750" />

-4. Click the **SAVE CHANGES** button at the bottom of the screen to complete the process.
+5. Click the **SAVE CHANGES** button at the bottom of the screen to complete the process.

 #### Through Place Publishing